sshephard2/skewed-modelling/Code/sharedqueue/README.md

 Queue worker has one mandatory parameter, the number of threads to use.

 For testing use JMeter to place ticket messages onto the shared queue, using the Azure RESTful API.

+There are two distributed database configurations, both using a Cassandra cluster.
+To update a cluster name on Cassandra:

+    cqlsh> UPDATE system.local SET cluster_name = 'Test Cluster' where key='local';
+    # flush the sstables to persist the update.
+    bash $ ./nodetool flush system

+In case of schema sync issues between different nodes in a cluster:

+    nodetool resetlocalschema
+    nodetool describecluster